DrAdrianDC/SQL-Projects/README.md

 ### Welcome to my SQL Projects repository!

 Here you will find a collection of projects that showcase my proficiency in SQL and data analysis.
-Each project includes detailed SQL queries, Exploratory Data Analysis (EDA), and visualizations to provide insights into various datasets.
+Each project includes detailed **SQL queries**, **Exploratory Data Analysis (EDA)**, and **visualizations** to provide insights into various datasets.
 Below is a summary of the featured projects:

 #### Project: Global Temperature Analysis
     Description: This project involves analyzing global temperatures data to identify trends, anomalies, and patterns over time.